Legacy Planning

 Dues and fees alone cannot fully sustain MDSC on a long term basis.
 Planned Giving helps us plan for the education of our young people, assuring that our congregation will continue to grow and flourish dor l'dor -- generation to generation.

 Bequest: A donor bequeaths a gift to MDSC in a will or trust.
 The gift may be designated as (a) percentage of the donor’s estate, (b) specific dollar amount or description of property, (c) residual of the donor’s estate, or (d) contingent upon a certain event.
-Estate taxes can be reduced by the value of the gift.
+Estate taxes can be reduced by the value of the gift to the synagogue.

 Cash Donation: Real estate, personal property, and securities can be transferred to the synagogue.
 In most cases, an income tax deduction is allowed for the full market value, and capital gains taxes are avoided.
 A donor may deed his or her personal residential property.
 Throughout the donor's lifetime, the donor retains legal interest in the estate with full rights to live in or rent or sell those rights.